mbucc/markbucciarelli.com/posts/2022-10-12_flexbox-deepdive.markdown

 * This flexbox container only has one item, a div.
 * py-24: 24 px of vertical padding above  (This can be deleted, as it has no effect on the layout.)
-* items-center: This is the tailwind shorthand for "align-items: center", which vertically centers the flexbox items along the main axis.
+* items-center: This tailwind shorthand for "align-items: center" vertically centers the flexbox items along the main axis.

 ```